SFH-Foundation/sfhfoundation/docs/videos/purifying.md

 image: assets/images/23.jpg
 ---

 These four videos are a broad stroke presentation of Shaykh Fadhlalla’s work.
-Regard these excerpts as introductory illustrations of key tenets of the essentail teaching.
+Regard these excerpts as introductory illustrations of key tenets of the essential teaching.
 The three basic pillars of **Islam** are (surrender, submission, acceptance), **Iman** (trust, faith) and **Ihsan** (contentment, excellence).
 Harmonious and wholesome interactions and behaviour with the phenomenal world is seamlessly connected to divinity.

 Being correct and courteous in all our actions naturally leads us to question the meanings behind the dynamics of all activity.
 True inquiry is born and fostered through faith; awareness; trust in the oneness of reality; and an evolving, unfolding knowing that grows from seeing and examining yourself, your thoughts, and your actions within the wider framework of three of life's major forces - connection, continuity and consciousness.
-This most useful and broad map, when applied with awareness and understanding, can assist one in progressively witnessing the perfection of the moment, and resonating with the immensity of the unchanging now.

 <div markdown="1" class="card video sidebar center gemoji center-content">